 - 7.23.1 Proceeds may be used for the cost of medical/health aids, programs and treatments of members of the HFN community. - 7.23.2 Proceeds may enhance or expand, not reduce, other funding received (e.g., federal and provincial funding, employer group benefits or other health insurance).
-Documentation must be provided to demonstrate that all other sources of funding were depleted, with the exception of proceeds used in the spirit of Jordan's Principle (see subsection 7.23.11).
-(Amended Jun 2017) - 7.23.3 A medical/health program may be established to pay for medical/health aids, programs and treatments of members of the HFN community.
-Eligible items include, but are not limited to, the following: - a) vision coverage (e.g., glasses, eye exam fees); - b) dental coverage; - c) prescription drugs; - d) required aids to daily living (e.g., hearing aids, inhalers, wheel chairs, walkers, crutches, home care beds, etc.); - e) transportation costs to medical/health appointments; - f) traditional healers and spiritual counsellors; - g) in-home palliative care by a care giver or a recognized palliative care facility; - h) mental health programs; - i) counselling (e.g., family, individual, bereavement); and - i) nutritionist consultations. - 7.23.4 Proceeds may be used to fund costs of food for individuals who require a special diet (i.e., celiac's disease, low sodium, low cholesterol, diabetes) if a medical practitioner's note is received and retained by the licensed charity or sub-charity outlining the medical conditions and dietary requirements. - 7.23.5 For travel outside of Alberta, a Travel Itinerary form (Form 5443) must be submitted to and approved by AGLC before any proceeds are disbursed.
+Documentation must be provided to demonstrate that all other sources of funding were depleted, with the exception of proceeds used in the spirit of Jordan's Principle (see subsection 7.23.10). - 7.23.3 A medical/health program may be established to pay for medical/health aids, programs and treatments of members of the HFN community.
+Eligible items include, but are not limited to, the following: - a) vision coverage (e.g., glasses, eye exam fees); - b) dental coverage; - c) prescription drugs; - d) required aids to daily living (e.g., hearing aids, inhalers, wheel chairs, walkers, crutches, home care beds, etc.); - e) transportation costs to medical/health appointments; - f) traditional healers and spiritual counsellors; - g) in-home palliative care by a care giver or a recognized palliative care facility; - h) mental health programs; - i) counselling (e.g., family, individual, bereavement); and - j) nutritionist consultations. - 7.23.4 Proceeds may be used to fund costs of food for individuals who require a special diet (i.e., celiac's disease, low sodium, low cholesterol, diabetes) if a medical practitioner's note is received and retained by the licensed charity or sub-charity outlining the medical conditions and dietary requirements. - 7.23.5 For travel outside of Alberta, a Travel Itinerary form (Form 4443) must be submitted to and approved by AGLC before any proceeds are disbursed.
 When travel is required for medical treatments, an explanation describing the medical treatment being funded and why it is not available in Alberta must be provided.
+7.23.6 The medical/health program must be reasonably available to all members of the HFN community who make application.
+7.23.7 Requests to use proceeds for a medical/health program must be submitted to and approved by AGLC.
+The following information about the proposed medical/health program must be submitted with the request: a) the purpose and proposed detailed budget of the medical/health program; the application selection process for determining the b) recipient(s) of the medical/health program, which will include the following information: the composition of the decision-making body responsible i) for reviewing the applications; ii) the eligibility criteria of the applicants; and the selection criteria used to determine the recipients. iii) 7.23.8 All payments from the medical/health program, where possible, must be paid directly to the vendor and be supported by an invoice, explanation of benefits (EOB), receipt and/or voucher.
+A ledger detailing the medical/health programs' disbursements must 7.23.9 be maintained.
+The ledger shall indicate the following: a) the name of the recipient; the date of the disbursement; b) c) the amount of the disbursement; and the purpose of the disbursement. d) 7.23.10 In the spirit of Jordan's Principle, payment for children's medical/health aid and relief may be made with charitable proceeds, meeting the following requirements: a) eligible children must be a member of the community; Original signed by March 26, 2024 Len Rhodes DATE ISSUED: AUTHORITY: